covcom/205CDE/13_14 Database/README.md

 VALUES ('Carl');
 ```

-Here we used 4 differnt syntax to do the insertion, depending if you wnat to insert all 4 columns and if you want to use default values or not.
+Here we used 4 different syntaxes to do the insertion, depending if you want to insert all 4 columns and if you want to use default values or not.
 Note in the last case we didn't supply an id.
 Because the Id column was declared as `integer primary key`, SQLite will treat it as *autoincrement*.

 > In the example above, I used Sublime Text with 'SQL Beautifier' to do formatting.
 If you want to format your code properly like this, you'll need to use some formatters as by default C9 doesn't have on built-in.

 ![](.md_images/format.png)

-The insertion resutls can be verified in the following
+The insertion results can be verified in the following

 ```sql
 sqlite> SELECT * FROM lecturers;